Intangible-pg18/Cpp-Deep-Dive/README.md

 ## Object Oriented Programming
 * When a class is defined, no memory is allocated but when it is instantiated (i.e. an object is created) memory is allocated.
 Object take up space in memory and have an associated address.
 * The standard does not permit objects (or classes) of size 0, this is because that would make it possible for two distinct objects to have the same memory location.
 This is the reason behind the concept that even an empty class must have a size at least 1.
 It is known that size of an empty class is not zero.
 Generally, it is 1 byte.
 For dynamic allocation also, the new keyword returns different address for the same reason.
-* When a program is executed the objects interact by sending messages to one another.
-(For more info jump to *Message Passing* section)
 * By default the access modifier for the members will be Private.
 Only the member functions or the friend functions are allowed to access the private data members of a class.
 Protected access modifier is similar to private access modifier in the sense that it can’t be accessed outside of it’s class unless with the help of friend class, the difference is that the class members declared as Protected can be accessed by any subclass(derived class) of that class as well.
 This access through inheritance can alter the access modifier of the elements of base class in derived class depending on the modes of Inheritance.
 (For more info jump to *Inheritance* section).
 A friend class can access private and protected members of other class in which it is declared as friend.
 It is sometimes useful to allow a particular class to access private members of other class.
 For example a LinkedList class may be allowed to access private members of Node.
 ---